windows

 -pvk G$BCKUPKEY_<GUID>.pvk

-Tecnica 4 — SharpDPAPI (da shell SYSTEM) #
+Tecnica 4 — SharpDPAPI (da shell con privilegi) #

-Se sei SYSTEM sul target, SharpDPAPI fa tutto in un colpo senza dover scaricare file:
+Se hai shell privilegiata sul target, SharpDPAPI fa tutto in un colpo senza dover scaricare file manualmente:

 powershell